Dear reader of ADxS.org, please excuse the disruption.

 9.1.
 Medication

-Noradrenaline reuptake inhibitors increase the availability of noradrenaline in the synaptic cleft by inhibiting the problematic overactivity of the noradrenaline reuptake transporters (e.g. in ADHD).
+Noradrenaline reuptake inhibitors increase the availability of noradrenaline in the synaptic cleft by inhibiting the problematic overactivity of noradrenaline reuptake transporters (e.g. in ADHD).

 Stimulants (amphetamine drugs, MPH and atomoxetine) act as dopamine reuptake inhibitors and also cause increased production of dopamine and noradrenaline and, to a lesser extent, serotonin.